tracim/tracim/doc/frontend/tables.md

 If the `filter` function is not defined, the column will be excluded from the `TracimTable` filtering algorithm.

-And you have now a complete column, it's filterable, sortable, has a header and a cell, you can now use it in your tables!
+Here is a complete column.
+It's filterable, sortable, has a header and a cell and can now be used it in tables!

 ## Example